Vicky-stan/Inventory-Management/README.md

 - Determine the products that are at risk of going out-of-stock in the next 2 weeks.
 - Determine the products with high inventory value (Unit_Price × Stock_Quantity).
 - Identify suppliers responsible for stockouts.
+- What are the inventory holding period of top selling products?
+- What percentage of inventory is classified as dead stock or slow-moving?
 - Are there regional demand patterns affecting stock levels.
-- What is the total number of stock quantity every month?
-- What are the inventory holding period of top selling products?

 ## About the Dataset
 The dataset contains 17 columns and 5001 rows.
 Each data entry represents an information about the product inventory with a product unique identifier.